 The new world is dominated by rationalism and technology, which means no to such irrationalities as beauty or love, the latter being a disease, long stamped out.
 Prisypkin, of course, proceeds to re-infect the world and so must be controlled.
 Resurrected as a specimen of the worker, or ideal human, he is redefined as an animal to be displayed.
 The bedbug he brought with him is better received, as a miraculously restored extinct species.

 Written in 1929, THE BEDBUG anticipated Huxley’s Brave New World by three years, and it is hard not to associate the two.
 Each present a society misshaped by a rigidly scientific mind that, getting so much right, misjudges the reducibility of the human.
 The perennial tensions, between idealism and possibility, nature and utopia, individual and group, happiness and rationality, comfort and fulfilment, lie unresolved beneath the surface.
-They share a suspicion of technological utopianism, a theme of interest, to say the least, today, a dystopian future of which technology is not in service of (as in Orwell’s 1984) but the cause of.
+They share a suspicion of technological utopianism, a theme of interest, to say the least, today, a dystopian future that technology is not in service of (as in Orwell’s 1984) but the cause of.